Historic East Towson

 Historic East Towson is the oldest African-American community in Baltimore County, Maryland.
 Its origins date back to 1829, when the death of Charles Carnan Ridgely, Maryland's 15th governor, triggered the manumission of over 350 enslaved people by the terms of his will.
-Some of those formerly enslaved moved to East Towson and by the 1850s, the freed people from the Hampton Estate had built a community by establishing housing, a school, small businesses, and community centers.
+Some of those formerly enslaved moved to East Towson, and by the 1850s, the freed people from the Hampton Estate had built a community by establishing housing, a school, small businesses, and community centers.

 Now referred to as Historic East Towson, this community is still home to descendants of people formerly enslaved at the Hampton Estate.
 Over time, the neighborhood has shrunk in size due to urban development.
-The Historic East Towson community, local colleges, grassroots organizations, and the descendants of those formerly enslaved are working to ensure the community and it's history is known and respected by sharing stories and other information that acknowledges their past.
+The Historic East Towson community, local colleges, grassroots organizations, and the descendants of those formerly enslaved are working to ensure the community and its history are known and respected by sharing stories about their past.

 History

 Indigenous people

-Historic East Towson was originally inhabited by the three Native American tribes: the Piscataway Conoy Tribe, the Piscataway Indian Tribe, and the Accohannock Tribe.
+Historic East Towson was originally inhabited by the three Native American tribes: the Piscataway Conoy, Piscataway, and Accohannock.
 They each resided throughout parts of Towson and stretched alongside the East Coast in other areas.
-These tribes were preceded by the Susquehannock Indians, a tribe of territorial indigenous people that controlled the eastern and western shores of the Chesapeake.
+These tribes were preceded by the Susquehannock, a tribe of territorial indigenous people who controlled the eastern and western shores of the Chesapeake.
 Smallpox, war, and colonial factors decimated the Susquehannock population.